nickrosh/Tech_Notes/Machine Learning/ML Engineering/Model Monitoring.md

 - Periodically as a result of recurring events

 Additionally, all of the types of drift discussed can happen simultaneously, which further complicates identifying the sources of drift.

+## Model Fairness

+Both for reasons of ethics and even legal requirements, it becomes critical to monitor model performance for bias and explainability.

+#### Bias

+Checking your model for bias is important.
+This can be any view of the dataset such as looking at race, sex, class, etc. The following are some metrics that can reveals bias issues in a model:

+- **Class Imbalance**: This metric simply detects if an advantaged group is represented in the dataset at a substantially higher rate than another group, or vice versa
+- **Total Variation Distance**: This measure of distance in label distribution is half of Hamming distance between the probability distribution of labels of the advantage and disadvantaged group.
+- **Conditional Demographic Disparity in Predicted Labels (CDDPL)**: This metric examines whether the model predicted a bigger proportion of rejected outcomes for the disadvantaged class than the proportion of accepted outcomes for the same class.

+#### Explainability

+Deep Learning models are generally black boxes.
+It is difficult to discern why a [Neural Network](../Deep%20Learning/Neural%20Networks.md) made its decision based on its model weights and activations.
+SHAP Values (Shapley Additive Explanations) is a method to discern roughly how much each feature contributes to the model decisions.
+Here are the steps to calculate the SHAP values for a single feature *F*:

+1. Create the set of all possible feature combinations
+2. Calculate the average model prediction
+3. For each combination, calculate the difference between the model's prediction *without* F and the average prediction
+4. For each combination, calculate the difference between the model's prediction *with* F and the average prediction
+5. For each combination, calculate how much F changed the model's prediction from the average (i.e. step 4 minus step 3), this is the *marginal contribution* of F.
+6. Shapley Value = the average of all the values calculated in step 5 (i.e. the average of F's marginal contributions)

+We can use Shapley values to see the influence of sensitive features like sex or race.